Shaimyst/family-bank-2/README.md

 - [ ]   do input validation
 - [ ]   add error handling
 - [ ] Create a transaction model
-- [ ] Copy over the streamlit app from family bank
-- [ ] Get streamlit to use the backend instead of the local file
+- [x] Get streamlit to use the backend instead of the local file

 ## Testing the app